Kar-0-0/LLM-Intro/README.md

 - Calculate loss with this by taking the negative log and then mean of the probabilities

 # Multi-Layer Perceptron (https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf)
+## Draft One
 - Initialize weights and biases
 - Take input and embed it using the look up table
 - Backwards pass to optimize model
 - Use learning rate decay to minimize loss
 - sample using torch multinomial
+## Draft Two:
     TODO:
     - Tune hyperparamters
     - Implement one new thing from paper